-- They characterize the problem we try to solve in the following sessions. - They involved evaluative feedback and an associative aspect -choosing different actions in different situations. - They are a classical formalization of sequential decision making, where actions influenced not just immediate rewards, but also subsequent situations, or states, and through those future rewards.
+- MDPs characterize the problem we try to solve in the following session. - They involved evaluative feedback, but also an associative aspect -choosing different actions in different situations. - They are a classical formalization of sequential decision making, where actions influenced not just immediate rewards, but also subsequent situations, or states, and through those future rewards. - Thus MDPs involve delayed reward and the need to trade off immediate and delayed reward.